blueprints-for-text-analytics-python/blueprints-text/README.md

 ## Problems and Erros

-If you discover any problems or have recommendations how to improve the code, do not hesitate to [create an issue here in the repository](https://github.com/blueprints-for-text-analytics-python/blueprints-text/issues).
+If you discover any problems or have recommendations on how to improve the code, do not hesitate to [create an issue here in the repository](https://github.com/blueprints-for-text-analytics-python/blueprints-text/issues).

 For errors in the book text, please use [O'Reilly's errata page](https://www.oreilly.com/catalog/errata.csp?isbn=0636920309222).